Human papillomavirus infection: Evolution

-The phylogeny of the various strains of HPV generally reflects the migration patterns of Homo sapiens and suggests that HPV may have diversified along with the human population.
-Studies suggest that HPV evolved along five major branches that reflect the ethnicity of human hosts, and diversified along with the human population.
+The phylogeny of HPV strains generally reflects the migration patterns of Homo sapiens and suggests that HPV may have diversified along with the human population.
+Studies suggest that HPV evolved along five major branches that reflect the ethnicity of human hosts and diversified with the human population.

 Researchers initially identified two major variants of HPV16, European (HPV16-E), and Non-European (HPV16-NE).
 More recent analyses based on thousands of HPV16 genomes show that indeed two major clades exist, that are further subdivided into four lineages (designated A-D) and even further subdivided into 16 sublineages (A1–4, B1–4, C1–4 and D1–4).
 The A1-A3 sublineages constitute the European variant, A4 the Asian variant, B1-B4 the African type I variant, C1–C4 the African type II variant, D1 the North American variant, D2 the Asian American type I variant, D3 the Asian American type II variant.
 The various lineages and sublineages have different oncogenic capacity, where overall, the non-European lineages are considered to increase the risk for cancer.
 Although HPV16 is a DNA virus, there are signs of recombination among the different lineages.
 Based on an analysis of more than 3600 genomes, between 0.3 and 1.2% of them could be recombinant.
 Thus, ideally, genotyping (for cancer-risk assessment) of HPV16 should not be based only on certain genes, but on all genes from the entire genome.

 A bioinformatics tool named HPV16-Genotyper performs i) HPV16 lineage genotyping, ii) detects potential recombination events, iii) identifies, within the submitted sequences, mutations/SNPs that have been reported (in literature) to increase the risk for cancer.